Six operations for D-cap-modules on rigid analytic spaces

-\begin{defn} Let $X$ be an arbitrary smooth rigid analytic $K$-variety.
-An object $\M^\bullet\in \mathrm{D}(\w{\D}_X)$ is called a \textbf{$\C$-complex} if there exists an admissible affinoid covering $\mathfrak{U}=(U_i)$ of $X$ such that $\T(U_i)$ admits a smooth Lie lattice, and $\M^\bullet|_{U_i}\in \mathrm{D}_\C(\wideparen{\mathcal{D}}_{U_i})$ for each $i$. \end{defn} As before we use $\mathrm{D}_C$ to denote the full subcategory of $\C$-complexes on $X$.\\ By exactness of the restriction functor and the definition of coherence being local, this definition is consistent with the earlier definition in the affinoid case.
-In fact, if one admissible affinoid covering $\mathfrak{U}$ satisfies the condition in Definition \ref{defnCgeneral}, so does any suitable affinoid covering.\\ Arguing locally, our previous work implies immediately the following.
+By exactness of the restriction functor and the definition of coherence being local, this definition is consistent with the earlier definition in the affinoid case.
+In fact, if one admissible affinoid covering $\mathfrak{U}$ satisfies the condition in Definition \ref{defnCgeneral}, so does any suitable affinoid covering.